samclothier/braintracer/README.md

 On Windows, these files are found here:
 `Users/USERNAME/miniconda3/envs/ENV_NAME/Lib/site-packages/braintracer/braintracer`

+It is also recommended to install CUDA for usage of the GPU in cellfinder:
+`conda install -c conda-forge cudatoolkit=11.2 cudnn=8.1.0`
+Then confirm the GPU is detected by tensorflow:
+`python`
+`import tensorflow as tf`
+`tf.config.list_physical_devices('GPU')`

+To generate the braintracer directory structure inside `WorkingDirectory`:
+• Open Anaconda Prompt
+• Activate your environment: `conda activate env_name`
+• Navigate to `WorkingDirectory`
+• Run the braintracer pre-processing tool: `bt.bat`
+• The tool can then be closed - the directories are generated immediately

 ---
 ## Usage
 braintracer has two main workflows - pre-processing and visualisation.